ncatlab/nlab-content/pages/4/3/3/4/24334/content.md

 * one could use [[type theory with shapes]] consisting of a non-fibrant layer of cubes which is a [[simple type theory]] and a non-fibrant layer of topes which is a [[propositional logic]] over the cube layer, and then define the [[bounded total order]] using the cube and tope layers, as in [Riehl & Shulman 2017](#RiehlShulman17).

-The first approach is simpler to define, while the latter two are easier to work with, since the equalities in the interval type are [[judgmental equalities]] rather than [[identifications]], so one doesn't have to deal with [[transport]] hell.
+The first approach is simpler to define, while the latter two are easier to work with, since the equalities in the directed interval type are [[judgmental equalities]] rather than [[identifications]], so one doesn't have to deal with [[transport]] hell.

 In the latter two approaches, the [[function type]] $\mathbb{I} \to A$ used in the axiom of cohesion is usually defined as an [[extension type]], while the [[dependent function type]] $\prod_{i:\mathbb{I}} A(i)$ is usually defined as a [[dependent extension type]].